akane0915/national-parks-api-rails/README.md

 - state
 - date founded
 - fauna
-- activity
+- activities

-This API includes:
+Endpoints:
 - Endpoints for GET requests
 - Endpoints for POST, PATCH, PUT, DELETE requests (Authenticated Users Only)
+- Endpoints to allow users to search by park name, state, square miles, fauna, and year.
 - An endpoint that randomly returns a park.
-- Endpoints to allow users to search by park name, state, square miles, fauna, and year.
 - An Endpoint that orders the parks by oldest date (date founded).

+This API includes:
 - Exception Handling for Errors and Success messages.
 - Testing with request specs.

-Additional Functionality:
-- Pagination (Will_Paginate Gem)
-- Serialization (Active_Model_Serializers Gem)
+- Serialization (Active_Model_Serializers Gem) to return parks in JSON object form including nested Activities for each park.
-- Authentication (Devise and JWT Gems)

 ## Database Seeding

 The application is seeded using `faker`.
-It seeds 40 parks.
+It seeds 40 parks and 2 activities for each park.

-There is one user seeded in the database with Email: "a@a.com", Password: "111111".

 ## Prerequisites